maroofi/maroofi.github.io/note.md

 title: Notes
 ---

-# My Notes
+# Some random notes

-This is my first page written in Markdown.
+this is just a placeholder

 ## Section
-- Point 1
+- Sec 1
-- Point 2
+- Sec 2